15 Best Work From Home Jobs in 2023

 There are different types of digital marketing, and not all require the same skills.
 Let’s go over them briefly.

-Social Media Marketing (SMM)
+I. Social Media Marketing (SMM)

+II.
 Content Marketing

-As a digital marketing freelancer, you will probably have to write a lot, be it blog posts, ebooks, website copy, or landing pages.
-To be effective, some planning is required.
-You have to evaluate what appeals the most to your client’s target audience, whether following your client’s social media or signing up for a newsletter.
+Some planning is required to be effective.
+You must evaluate what appeals the most to your client’s target audience, whether following your client’s social media or signing up for a newsletter.

+III.
 Search Engine Optimization (SEO) and Search Engine Marketing (SEM)

 There’s a lot to cover about SEO.
 In order to rank your client’s website, you’ll have to deal with on-page and off-page optimization, keyword research, structuring your client’s content, and more.